 Kevin Kelehan received the Housing Legacy Award from Heritage Housing Partners Corp., which works to promote and provide affordable housing and related services.
 READ MORE

-Manisha Kavadi is a member of Carney, Kelehan, Bresler, Bennett & Scherr's education practice group, where she represents public school systems throughout Maryland on school law matters.
+Manisha Kavadi is part of Carney, Kelehan, Bresler, Bennett & Scherr’s education group, where she represents public school systems throughout Maryland on school law matters.
 She advises on the formulation and drafting of school policies, provides employee training, and represents boards of education in conflict resolution and litigation.

 As an adjunct faculty member at Towson University’s College of Education, Ms. Kavadi taught legal issues in special education to graduate students.
 She also has served as guest lecturer to graduate students at Goucher College and John Hopkins University-Montgomery College campus.
 In addition, she has conducted numerous presentations, training seminars and continuing education courses throughout Maryland and for individual clients on legal topics such as special education, §504-related issues, student discipline, confidentiality of records and private-parochial agreements.

 Ms. Kavadi is conversant in Hindi, fluent in Marathi, and is a member of Indian-American community organizations, including the South Asian Bar Association.